brannondorsey/chattervox/README.md

 ### TypeScript chattervox client

 This repository serves as the first implementation of the protocol.
 The `chattervox` command-line tool acts as a client to send and receive chattervox packets in combination with a TNC.
 This implementation creates a new ECDSA keypair the first time it's run and includes a digital signature for each message (so long as there remains a `signingKey` in `~/.chattervox/config.json`).
 Each message is temporarily compressed by the client before it's sent in an attempt to measure the efficiency of the DEFLATE compression algorithm.
 If the compressed version is smaller than the uncompressed version, the compressed buffer is used as the message payload and the compression bit is set in the chattervox packet.
 If the plaintext version is smaller, no compression is used and the original message text is used as the payload.

+## Beta Software

+Please understand that this software is in **beta** and I ask for your patience until development stabilizes.
+While I'm very excited to see that interest in the project is high, It's quite unexpected and I have spent very little time testing the software (aside from automated tests).
+If you have a problem, [please submit a detailed issue](https://github.com/brannondorsey/chattervox/issues) and I'll have a look.
+I'll be writing a tutorial explaining how to get up and running with chattervox very soon.

+The protocol is subject to change, and there are several [RFCs](https://github.com/brannondorsey/chattervox/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3ARFC+) that indicate the direction it may take in the near future.
+Currently, there is no protection from replay attacks, so that's something we hope to fix soon!